Pizza Dough: an awesome simple pizza dough that will work.

 VIOLA!

 In episode 1 we dealt with pizza Composition, the last step before the pizza goes into the oven.
-But we need something to compose upon, a pizza crust.
+But we need something to compose upon, a pizza dough.
 That’s what we learned today.

-Stay tuned as we go learn the other official steps of captaincastiron pizza creation; Long Prep and Short Prep.
-We learned to compose a pizza with an existing dough, and then we learned how to make the dough to compose upon.
-Next we will learn how to process our ingredients and turn them into the prepared toppings with which to compose, those steps are Long Prep and Short Prep respectively.
+Stay tuned as we learn the other steps of captaincastiron pizza creation.
+We learned to compose a pizza with an existing dough, and then today we learned how to make the dough to compose upon.
+Next we will learn how to process our raw ingredients and turn them into the prepared toppings (Long Prep).
+Then we will create a set of toppings before-hand for an individual pizza composition (Short Prep) later that day or the next.